ALiaZat/Services-and-Directives-Example/README.md

-In this Exercise, I created directives and service in an angular simple project
+In this Exercise, I have created directives and service in an angular simple project
 # DirectiveExc

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6.